-West Coast firms managed to draw $807 in venture capital during the first six months (H1) of 2022 — down from $1.83 billion during the same period in 2021, according to a report released Thursday by the Canadian Venture Capital and Private Equity Association (CVCA).
+West Coast firms managed to draw $807 million in venture capital during the first six months (H1) of 2022 — down from $1.83 billion during the same period in 2021, according to a report released Thursday by the Canadian Venture Capital and Private Equity Association (CVCA).

 Despite the big drop in dollar amounts, the province was home to 58 venture capital deals during H1 of 2022 compared with 66 in H1 of 2021.

 Those venture capital deals were substantially larger last year, averaging $27.7 million compared with $13.9 million in 2022.